ReviewsGallop Gables Condo Review: Future en bloc potential?

 The block designs here have a really unique style to them.
 And in general, everything is well maintained despite its age.

-The common spaces in front of the block is closed off to cars, so you have this wide walkable path.
+The common spaces in front of the block are closed off to cars, so you have this wide walkable path.
 It could also be that we were there on an overcast day, but the place feels very cooling and breezy.

 The swimming pool is a bit of a letdown here.
 It is small in size considering the land space that is available, and the design here is definitely dated.